 ML advancements in IoT and edge computing will drive immersive experiences.
 There is no limit to the innovations ML may unlock next for mobile – from transforming healthcare to redefining entertainment and leisure.

-For any company seeking to push the boundaries in mobile technology, leveraging machine learning is now absolutely essential.
+For any company seeking to push the boundaries in mobile technology, leveraging ML is now absolutely essential.
 The winners of the future will be those who harness ML to create the next generation of intelligent mobile solutions.

 Companies like Infin Mobile Solutions have already proven how ML can power innovations like personalised fitness apps.
 The opportunities are endless for organisations willing to embrace ML to keep pace with the breakneck speed of change in the mobile arena.

-Contact mobile ML experts today to explore how machine learning can help drive your own mobile innovations.
+Contact mobile ML experts today to explore how ML can help drive your own mobile innovations.

 No, while closely related, they are distinct fields: